uncefact/project-traceability/README.md

 The scope of APIs to be implemented is shown in the green box.

 * **Reference data API** allows industry systems to access the common vocabulary of terms such as document type, business step, and sustainability claim type.
-* **Business partner API** allows industry systems to create / update basic business partner data so that the platform has the contact information to verify claims.
+* **Business partner API** allows industry systems to create / update basic business partner data so that the platform has the contact information to verify claims (not needed for digitally verifiable claims).
 * **Transaction event API** is used to notify / update business-to-business events such as shipments & invoices.
 * **Transformation event API** is used to notify / update manufacturing events that transform input materials (eg thread) into output materials (eg fabric).
 * **Aggregation event API** is used to notify / update transport events when materials are packed or unpacked (eg many packages grouped into a pallet)
 * **Verification event API** is used to notify / update inspection or certification actions on either items or establishments.
 * **Traceability graph API** provides a query interface for authorised users to retrieve all the linked events (commercially sensitive information redacted) for a given product that are used to verify sustainability.
 This API provides industry partners with the evidence to back their product sustainability claims.

+### API Security model

 API Security will follow standard token based access control using OAuth implicit flow.
 This model is preferred over simple API keys as it is less susceptible to man-in-the-middle attacks and support finer grained role based acces via claims in the JWT.
 For the UNECE platform which is hosted on Google Cloud, this means